You will find frequently asked questions in the FAQ section below.

 What is a pre- or post-programme?

 Pre- and post-cruise programmes are offered before and after your cruise.
 Our short programmes enable you to travel stress-free and with complete peace of mind, whilst our multiple-night programmes give you the opportunity to discover and explore new regions or new countries.

 When can I reserve my pre- and post-programmes?

 The pre- and post-programmes, whether they take place before or after the cruise, should always be reserved before departure.
 Discuss the options with your Trip Advisor.

-There is air-conditioning in every cabin.
-It can be individually adjusted.
-Your Cabin Officer will be there if you need help setting the desired temperature.
+Each stateroom is equipped with adjustable air-conditioning.
+Your stateroom Officer will be there if you need help setting the desired temperature.

 What equipment is available in my stateroom?

 PONANT provides a bathrobe, slippers, towels and DYPTIQUE toiletry and care products, in large eco-friendly containers, ready for you to use from the moment you arrive in your stateroom.

 Do all staterooms and suites have a private balcony or a terrace with sea views?